ftnapps/smapinntpd/ReadMe.txt

 6.8 Tested newsreaders
 ----------------------
-JamNNTPd has been found to work with the following newsreaders:
+SmapiNNTPd has been found to work with the following newsreaders:

    Mozilla 1.4.1
    Outlook Express 6.00.2800.1106